This document introduces the concepts that you need to understand to configure Google Cloud external HTTP(S) Load Balancing.

 When an external HTTP(S) load balancer is in Standard Tier, its backend instance groups or NEGs must all be located in the region used by the load balancer's external IP address and forwarding rule.

 After a region is selected:

-Within a zone, an external HTTP(S) load balancer tries to balance requests by using a round-robin algorithm, subject to session affinity.
+Within a zone, an external HTTP(S) load balancer tries to balance requests by using the load balancing algorithm, subject to available capacity and session affinity.

 Session affinity provides a best-effort attempt to send requests from a particular client to the same backend for as long as the backend is healthy and has the capacity, according to the configured balancing mode.

 Google Cloud HTTP(S) Load Balancing offers three types of session affinity:

 - NONE.
 Session affinity is not set for the load balancer.

 - Client IP affinity sends requests from the same client IP address to the same backend.

 - Generated cookie affinity sets a client cookie when the first request is made, and then sends requests with that cookie to the same backend.

 When you use session affinity, we recommend the